lvgl/lv_port_esp32/README.md

 ![Sparkfun and Adafruit - together at last!](images/sparkfun_adafruit.png)

 The Adafruit Featherwing board uses a HX8357D TFT display controller and a STMPE610 resistive touch controller.
-Both are hardwired to the same SPI bus necessitating the use of a mutex to prevent the display update from interrupting an access to the touch controller and confusing it.
+Both are hardwired to the same SPI bus (VSPI).
+The STMPE610 is a strange little beast that configures its SPI mode based on the logic levels on MISO and CS during its power-on reset.
+The CS signal has a pull-up but the MISO is floating.
+It appears that it is usually sampled low (setting SPI Mode 1) but you may find you need a pull-down resistor from MISO to ground.
+A 47-kohm resistor will work fine.
 The TFT reset and backlight pins are not connected (hardwired on the Featherwing).
 There is no touchpad IRQ.
 These signals are connected to unused signals in the following configuration.

 ### HX8357D - VSPI
 <table>